 Each NEO is party to an Executive Severance Agreement that provides for certain payments and benefits upon termination of employment after a change in control of Wolverine Worldwide.
 The Board believes Executive Severance Agreements will promote management to actively pursue a business transaction that is in the best interests of the shareholders, even if it could ultimately result in his or her job elimination, and promotes management stability during the transition period accompanying a change in control.
 Each NEO is eligible to receive compensation if his employment is terminated within two years (Messrs.
-Jeppesen, Stornant, Woodworth and Zwiers) or three years (Mr. Krueger) following a change in control of Wolverine Worldwide.
-Even following a change in control, an NEO does not receive payment under the Executive Severance Agreement if his employment terminates:
+Jeppesen, Stormant, Woodworth and Zwiers) or three years (Mr. Krueger) following a change in control, an NEO does not receive payment under the Executive Severance Agreement if his employment terminates: